joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/working-with-air-native-windows/managing-windows.md

 Note: The behavior that results from maximizing an AIR window is different from the Mac OS X standard behavior.
-Rather than toggling between an application-defined “standard” size and the last size set by the user, AIR windows toggle between the size last set by the application or user and the full usable area of the screen.
+Rather than toggling between an application-defined "standard" size and the last size set by the user, AIR windows toggle between the size last set by the application or user and the full usable area of the screen.